Where are your tees made?

 How can I be one of your Instagram influencers or brand ambassadors?

-If you love what we stand for and want to wear one of our shirts on your blog or on Instagram, email our Creative Director, Kat at email@example.com.
+If you love what we stand for and want to wear one of our shirts on your blog or on Instagram, email me at firstname.lastname@example.org.